Nepgyah/Arcadia/README.md

 **Shiru** - Blog and Articles ( AnimeNewsNetwork )

 ## Technologies
 Arcadia will be implement using a Next JS frontend to handle both the public website, platform and possible admin sections.
-The backend will be built using Django and serve as a API accepting calls only from the frontends domain.
-There will be further plans to create a downloaded application and will require research on which technology will be suited to fit along side the prementioned.
+The backend will be built using Django and serve as an API accepting calls only from the frontend domain.
+There will be further plans to create a downloadable application and will require research on which technology will be suited to fit along side the prementioned.

 ## Installation / Setup
 1. Install **python3 **and **Node JS**